 So our advice at TARGETjobs is to write an individual, tailored application, as your standard CV and covering letter won’t do.
-Don’t be tempted to cut and paste answers from previous application forms, either.
-Mott MacDonald recruiters are adept at spotting this and they will reject your application because of it.

 - In the past, Mott MacDonald has asked for you to list your responsibilities in the work experience section of your CV, as if you were answering the sentence ‘I was responsible for…’.
 This is a good approach to take, but don’t stop at listing your responsibilities.
 Add details to show what you achieved: any quantities or numbers that show the scale of the work, any targets that you met or exceeded, any praise you got from managers and customers, and so on.
 Your CV should indicate what you are capable of achieving – not just what your duties were.